Defect analysis

 at Quality Analysis

-- Non-destructive test methods such as light microscopy and scanning electron microscopy (SEM) for high-resolution material and surface analyses as well as 2D X-ray inspection and 3D computed tomography for the detailed imaging of internal defects with the highest level of detail
+- Non-destructive test methods such as light microscopy and scanning electron microscopy (SEM) for high-resolution material and surface analyses

 - Destructive inspection methods such as metallographic sample analysis and FIB-SEM analysis for analyzing the microstructure